Imagine this: You’ve just met with a new contact for the first time and can already tell there’s a lot of potential in the relationship.

 If you find yourself wanting to make more introductions but would prefer to just click “send” on already-written emails, you need more leverage; and the best way to do that is by working with an Engagement Manager.

 Put simply, an Engagement Manager (EM) is an assistant trained specifically to help you deliver more value to and receive more value from your network.
 In addition to a host of other skills, they’re fully trained to personally handle every part of the introduction process; from drafting emails to following up on reminders.

-If you consistently follow through on the tips in this post, you’re going to do more than simply make introductions; you’re going to deliver experiences.
+If you consistently follow through on the tips in this post on how to make introductions, you’re going to do more than simply learn how to make introductions; you’re going to deliver experiences.